What are the hours of camp?

 All weeks of camp for the 2020 camp season are 5 day weeks Monday – Friday.

 Drop Off : 8:30am – 9:00am (We ask that CIT’s arrive at 8:30am)

 How will I receive information about camp?

-We’re thrilled to offer a new way to communicate with CREA’s camp families this summer, its easy to use and will allow you to receive up to the minute information about camp, pictures from the camp day, weather plans, and even questions to ask your camper…daily!
+This summer we’re communicating with CREA’s camp families via text messages through the Remind App.
+This app allows you to receive up to the minute information about camp, pictures from the camp day, weather plans, and even questions to ask your camper about their day.

 Once you have downloaded the app, search for our class:

 We’ll also be communicating via email in efforts to reduce our paper-footprint at camp this summer.